-Johnson College’s Continuing Education Program distinguishes itself from the College’s 2-year degree programs and certificate courses by providing its adult students the opportunity to improve their skills to stay ahead of the competition, learn new technologies, and advance in their current career.
+Johnson College’s Continuing Education Program distinguishes itself from the College’s 2-year degree programs and certificate courses by providing its adult students the opportunity to improve their skills to stay ahead of the competition, learn new technologies, and advance in their current careers.
 The Continuing Education courses, many taught by industry professionals, are utilized and recognized by industry partners because they’re developed in partnership with industry.
 Johnson College strategizes with and listens to its partners when creating the most effective hands-on continuing education curriculum and programs.
 Some courses are specifically customized toward industry partners’ workforce needs in reducing possible skills gaps and industry requirements.
 The program also includes pre-employment skills testing and exclusive online courses offering certification classes for essential industries.
-Johnson College also assists individual students and industry partners in obtaining funding or grants so their continuing education courses are cost effective.
-Students continuing in their current jobs, obtain hands-on advanced training, new certifications and unique skills to expand their careers while helping their companies grow.
+Johnson College also assists individual students and industry partners in obtaining funding or grants so their continuing education courses are cost-effective.
+Students continuing in their current jobs, obtain hands-on advanced training, new certifications, and unique skills to expand their careers while helping their companies grow.
 Students entering a new career have an opportunity, through newly acquired core skills, to excel in training and job placement when hired in the industry they’re passionate about.
-We train the workforce of northeastern Pennsylvania by immersing our continuing education, degree and certificate earning students in industry from day one.
-Johnson College’s Continuing Education Program carries on the College’s long history of producing the most highly skilled technicians and technologists by providing flexible, real world hands-on learning and a direct link to industry.
+Johnson College trains the workforce of northeastern Pennsylvania by immersing our continuing education, degree, and certificate-earning students in industry from day one.
+Johnson College’s Continuing Education Program carries on the College’s long history of producing the most highly skilled technicians and technologists by providing flexible, real-world hands-on learning and a direct link to industry.
 Individuals explore new careers while industry partners strengthen their current workforce.
-We Work, so you succeed.
-For additional information on Johnson College’s Continuing Education Program, please call 570-702-8979, email firstname.lastname@example.org, email email@example.com, or visit Johnson.edu/continuing-education.
+We Work, so the students succeed.
+For additional information on Johnson College’s Continuing Education Program, please call 570-702-8979, email firstname.lastname@example.org, or visit Johnson.edu/continuing-education.